djh1997/proj324/initial ideas.md

 # hopefull final mockup ![final mockup design image](final_design_plan.svg)

-So once i have removed the backlight from the LCD's i can mount them in a frame i can then begin to control the contrast/pixel density to make them dim.
-I will then add a LDR to automate the brightness selection this will remove the manual adjust but i will Leave the buttons to set the levels. next i will add a camera to the system so that it can also detect bright points and make a matching point darker on the lens.
+So once I have removed the backlight from the LCD's I can mount them in a frame I can then begin to control the contrast/pixel density to make them dim.
+I will then add a LDR to automate the brightness selection this will remove the manual adjust but I will Leave the buttons to set the levels. next I will add a camera to the system so that it can also detect bright points and make a matching point darker on the lens.
 I will then use the buttons to make it so you can swap between the modes.
+The final feature addition I would like to add is some intelligence on the camera side to ignore certain circumstances like car tail/headlights